Aquinnah, Massachusetts: History

 Before the arrival of English colonists, Martha's Vineyard and Aquinnah were inhabited by the Wampanoag, a Native American people, related to the larger Algonquin Nation of Southern New England.
 Historically they spoke an Algonquian language, part of a large language family that extended down the Atlantic Coast.
 Based on archeological testing, scientists estimate the earliest signs of human occupation in what is now Aquinnah date back 10,000 to 7,500 years.

 The Wampanoag have a separate history; their creation myth tells that their ancestors reached the island after traveling on an ice floe from the far North.
 They sided with the English settlers in King Philip's War.
 They performed whaling from small boats.
 The character Tashtego in Herman Melville's novel Moby-Dick is a Native American harpooner from Aquinnah.

-This area was first settled by English colonists in 1669.
+This area was first conquered by English colonists in 1669.
 Later colonists officially divided the town of Aquinnah from Chilmark and incorporated it in 1870 as Gay Head, Massachusetts.
 Gay Head was a descriptive name referring to the brilliant colors of the cliffs and was frequently noted on lists of unusual place names.

 Seal for the town under the name Gay Head, used until 1998.

-In 1997, by popular vote of 79 to 21, the town changed its name to Aquinnah, Wampanoag for "land under the hill."
+In 1997, by popular vote of 79 to 76, the town changed its name to Aquinnah, Wampanoag for "land under the hill."
 Throughout the town's history, a Wampanoag community has been among its residents.
 The people gained federal recognition as the Wampanoag Tribe of Gay Head in 1987 and controls sovereign tribal lands within the town boundaries.

 In 2015, erosion at the town's western end led to a $3.5 million, 129 feet (39 m) move of its prominent, red brick Gay Head Light.

 In February 2019, the Wampanoag Tribe of Gay Head announced it will begin construction of the Aquinnah Cliffs Casino in March 2019.
 The tribe is scheduled to proceed with construction despite opposition from the towns of Aquinnah and Chilmark, and a request from the Martha's Vineyard Commission for the Wampanoag tribe to work with the commission to "preserve the unique values of the Vineyard."
 The Wampanoag tribe says the commission has no jurisdiction over the project.

 During the Island's earliest tourist booms of the late 19th century, ferries brought tourists directly to the Cliff's shores.
 Today, there is no direct transit between Aquinnah and the mainland.
 Visitors to the island use commercial planes serving Martha's Vineyard Airport, located in nearby West Tisbury, while others travel by car and ferry.